shubhamvadhera/amazon-ec2-monitoring/README.md

 5. VolumeReadOps
 6. RequestCount

-The program supports all the metrics which are supported by aws-sdk.
+The program supports all the metrics which are supported by aws-sdk-go

 ###Instructions:
 To run the program, first run the script.
 You need to first update the file according to your GOPATH and GOROOT.